Christopher Bell (racing driver): NASCAR

+2015–2017: K&N Pro Series West and Truck Series

 In 2015, Bell made two NASCAR K&N Pro Series West starts at Irwindale Speedway and Iowa Speedway, driving the No. 54 for Bill McAnally Racing; he finished 15th and second, respectively.
 In June, Bell returned to Iowa to make his Camping World Truck Series debut for KBM in the American Ethanol 200.
 Bell finished second to KBM teammate Erik Jones in the race's practice session, and finished fifth in the race.
-On July 8, Bell was announced as Justin Boston's replacement in the No. 54 at Kentucky Speedway.
+On July 8, 2015, Bell was announced as Justin Boston's replacement in the No. 54 at Kentucky Speedway.
 Bell won his first career Truck race in the Mudsummer Classic at Eldora Speedway after holding off Bobby Pierce on the green–white–checker finish.

 On October 29, 2015, KBM announced that Bell would compete full-time in the Truck Series in 2016.
 His season started on a terrifying note at Daytona, when on the final lap, Brandon Brown pushed Timothy Peters into him causing his truck to spin.
 His truck gripped the track, causing it to go on two wheels before it launched into the air and barrel-rolled multiple times.
 The following week at Atlanta Motor Speedway, Bell was leading the race on his way to win, when he blew a tire and crashed into the wall, ending his day.
 He would have one lone win in 2016 at Gateway.
 He would finish third in the final standings.